-Thankfully, under controlled conditions in the fire simulator.
+Thankfully, under controlled conditions in the fire extinguisher simulator.

-In all, we learned a life-saving skill, CPR, heard the experiences of firefighters, had a glimpse into their work in emergencies, and learned useful tips about what to do in emergencies.
+In all, we learnt a life-saving skill i.e. CPR, listened to the experiences of firefighters, had a glimpse into a day of their work, and learnt useful tips of what to do in an emergency.

 That’s how you have a lit learning journey.
 Literally.

-This article was brought to you by Waffen Matthew Wee, who was an intern in SNCF, Campus & Youth Team during his semester break.
-He is in his 2nd year in National University of Singapore and is studying in the Faculty of Arts and Social Sciences.
-He’s intrigued by the fact that co-operatives aim to pursue both their social and economic goals at the same time and wishes to learn more about how they balance that through their business model.
+This article was brought to you by Waffen Matthew Wee, who interned in the Campus & Youth Department, SNCF during his semester break.
+He is into his 2nd year of study in the National University of Singapore.
+He is in the Faculty of Arts and Social Sciences.
+He’s intrigued by the fact that co-operatives pursue their social mission while maintaining economic viability.
+He wishes to learn more about how they balance that through their business model.